Why Is Vegetable Oil Bad For You? 7 Diseases Vegetable Oils Cause

 Vegetable oils are killing you and they’re hidden in almost everything.

-Reading the 6 tactics nutritional pseudo-scientists use to mislead you will is post will change your perspective on health more than anything else will.
+Reading the 6 tactics nutritional pseudo-scientists use to mislead you will change your perspective on health more than anything else will.

 Vegetable oils are directly linked to almost every chronic disease.
 They cause:

 Vegetable oil consumption has increased over 1000x since the 1900s.
 And they are now hidden in almost everything.

 What are vegetable oils?
 First off, they’re not vegetables at all.
 A more fitting name would be industrial processed seed oil sludge.

 In the early 1900s, an evil genius at Procter and Gamble came up with the idea to use cotton seeds — a toxic waste product — and turn them into a cooking oil.

 What had originally been used for candle and soap was later discovered it could be used to hydrogenate the oil into a solid that resembled animal fats.

 This means that vegetable oils are actually made from seeds, not vegetables.
 Below are some common ones: